 Use the “Learn More” option when you want to promote awareness of a specific service or overview of your business.
-When lead generation is your goal, you can choose a more specific call to action to show people exactly what you want them to do.
+When organic lead generation is your goal, you can choose a more specific call to action to show people exactly what you want them to do.

 Shop with you

 If your goal is lead generation, you probably wouldn’t use “Shop Now” and “See Offers” as your call-to-action.
 However, “See Offers” might make sense if you run specific promotions for discounts for your services.

 Add UTM tracking to your button

 When driving traffic to your site, it’s important to understand where your traffic comes from.
 You can use UTM tracking to better understand your traffic sources.